PrivacySafe/3n-client-lib/README.md

 # Library (Vue3 + Typescript + Vite)

 Components, directives and plugins for Vue3 projects and some helpers methods (tools).
-Storybook is used for documentation and demo.
+Vitepress is used for documentation and demo.

-For demo and development - `pnpm run storybook` or `npm run storybook`.
+For demo and development - `pnpm run docs:dev` or `npm run docs:dev`.
-You can run the project as `pnpm dev` or `npm run dev` if you don't want to use Storybook.
+You can run the project as `pnpm dev` or `npm run dev` if you don't want to use Vitepress.

 ## Components
   - Ui3nBadge,